jakeb34/Shoops-AFK-S.BOT/README.md

 There isn't currently a pause button but it may be something to add in the future.

 [IDEA] - The ability to write custom messages that will be sent to friends when they message you.

+Known Errors:

+Some people have issues with going offline when using the bot, I personally have never had this problem.
+Try restarting the program / looking at active processes in task manager.